strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LinuxCLI/LinuxCLI.md

 In the above command we are creating a netcat listener that forwards all input through a backpipe and then into a bash session.
 It then takes the output of the bash session and puts it back into the netcat listener.

-Basicly, this will create a backdoor listening on port 2222 of our linux system.
+Basically, this will create a backdoor listening on port 2222 of our linux system.

 Now, let's open another Ubuntu terminal.
 This will be the terminal we connect to the above created backdoor with.